chazzox/project-omikron/devlogs/src/pages/blog/hello-world.md

 # I do not know what I am doing

 I have no idea what I am doing.
-I have no idea how to make a game.
-I have no idea how to make a game engine.
-This is both my first attempt at writing as well as my first stab at making a game.
+I have no idea how to make a game let alone a game engine.
+This is both my first attempt at writing as well as my first stab at making any form of game development.
 And by game I don't just mean some small little scratch game you make with your mates in the middle of a school day.
 Im talking about a fully fudged, thought out, serious, big boy game.
-The type of game that makes you _want_ to play again.
-The type of game that makes you _want_ to show your friends.
+The typa game that you actually want to keep playing.

-The plan is to keep these things short, not too much of me trying to ramble on about the 'technical' aspect of the game.
+The plan is to keep these things short, not too much of me rambling on about the 'technical' aspect of the game.
 More of a progress report.
 Think of it like a [scrum meeting](https://www.productplan.com/glossary/scrum-meeting/), except I'm the only one here.

 ## What I've done so far

 First step was to figure out how.
 Because I enjoy pain and suffering.
-The obvious choice was to write the whole thing in ANSI C, along with the help of SDL2.
+The obvious choice was to write the whole thing in
+[ANSI C](https://en.wikipedia.org/wiki/ANSI_C), along with the help of [SDL2](https://wiki.libsdl.org/SDL2/FrontPage).
 A library that allows you to create windows, render graphics, and play sounds without the annoyance of dealing with platform specific APIs.

 <!-- maybe a sdl2 explanation diagram -->